top of page

 April 27 Elder Dr. Wayne Shen

 May 4 Ret.
-Rev. Larry Vilardo - Communion Sunday
+Rev. Dr. Larry Vilardo - Communion Sunday

 May 11 Elder Dr. Wayne Shen